Agoric/safe-modules/PURITY_CHECKER_RULES.md

    The function's `prototype` property has to be a purifiable value.
 If the function's `prototype` is never mentioned in the module, it is still purifiable, because the `prototype` is implicitly initialized to an empty object that inherits from `Object.prototype`.
+Hardening such a function will harden its unmentioned prototype.

--   Object literal - the object literal syntax can express initializations of its properties, and it can express what it inherits from.
+-   An ***object literal*** - the object literal syntax can express initializations of its properties, and it can express what it inherits from.
 The simple statement of what we are trying to
     achieve: the object literal is purifiable if the state of what it